SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ## Open questions

-### Choosing the best protection for the libvirt hypervisor interface
+### Choosing the best protection mechanism for the libvirt hypervisor interface

-As described in the design considerations section, there are multiple ways of securing the libvirt interface using TLS or SSH.
+As described in the Design Considerations section, there are multiple ways of securing the libvirt interface and live migration channels using TLS or SSH mechanisms.
-Each approach holds its own challenges and requires a robust provisioning and lifecycle mechanism for the cryptographic assets (e.g. client keys or certificates) to ensure proper configuration of all involved nodes, even if the set of nodes changes.
+Upon closer inspection, this consists of two problems to address:

+1) encrypting migration traffic utilizing the libvirt interface itself
+2) identifying/authenticating connecting clients and properly restricting their permission set

+When considering problem no. 1 in an isolated fashion, the QEMU-native TLS approach could be considered preferable simply due to it being officially recommended and documented by upstream OpenStack and tightly integrated into QEMU.

+However, once problem no. 2 is taken into account, the choice does not seem as obvious anymore due to the fact that in order to properly authenticate clients in the TLS case, X.509 client certificate authentication along with a corresponding PKI as well as key management would be required.
+Although similar aspects would be relevant for the SSH approach where SSH key and identity management as well as proper permission restriction would need to be implemented, the SSH approach could turn out less complex due to the fact that the foundation for SSH identities most likely already exists on a node-level and does not need to rely on a full PKI.

-Aside from extensive testing required to select the best approach, this goes beyond simple component configuration and relies on sophisticated key management which this standard alone does not provide.
+To properly compare both possible approaches of securing the libvirt interface, extensive testing and evaulation would be necessary along with a sophisticated key and node identity management for compute nodes which this standard alone does not provide.

 ### Verifying standard conformance for internal mechanisms